Robert X. Golphin: Career

 Golphin's film roles include Remember the Daze, "Rounding First", Punch Me, "The Underground Kings" and "Essential".
 His television and new media credits include the HBO series The Wire, the HBO miniseries John Adams (2008), and "The Counterparts".
 Among his theatrical credits are "The Storm: An Original Pop-Rock Musical" (2012), "Englewood Boys: A Play on Portraiture"(2015), and "Bessie Smith: Empress of the Blues" (2019).

 In 2020, Golphin made his feature length directorial debut with "Freshman Friday", which was released on Amazon Prime Video.
 He has also written, produced, and/or directed several award-winning short films that have screened at national and international film festivals.
 During his final semester of undergraduate studies at St. Augustine's University, he directed and produced an authorized stage medley of Spike Lee's School Daze.

 Golphin's journalism background includes a four-year stint as an on-air correspondent for Reelblack TV, and published credits in The Philadelphia Inquirer 'First Take' Newspaper, The Philadelphia Sunday Sun, SCOOP USA Newspaper, The Manning Times, The Campbell Times, and Teen People Magazine among others.

 He is also the author of the novellas, "Cold Night In A Warm Season" (2021) and "Abandoning Adam: Confessions of an HBCU Scholar" (2006).

+Golphin is the Founder/CEO of Robert X. Golphin Entertainment.